Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 # Grant the function app access to SharePoint Online

-The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the function app run on your local environment, or in Azure.
+The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the function app runs in your local environment, or in Azure.
-If you never heard about `DefaultAzureCredential`, you should familirize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility), before continuing.
+If you never heard about `DefaultAzureCredential`, you should familirize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility).

-## Grant the function app access to SharePoint when they run on the local environment
+## When it runs on your local environment

 `DefaultAzureCredential` will preferentially use the delegated credentials of `Azure CLI` to authenticate to SharePoint.
 Use the Microsoft Graph PowerShell script below to grant the SharePoint delegated permission `AllSites.Manage` to the `Azure CLI`'s service principal: